← Back to blog

 Why agent costs are hard to predict

 1. Non-deterministic execution paths.
 The same input can trigger 3 LLM calls or 30, depending on what the model decides to do.
-Your p50 cost might be $0.50 but your p95 is $8.00.
+In our own testing, the same workflow showed p50 costs of $0.50 and p95 costs of $8+ — a 16x variance on identical input shapes.
+You can't forecast a monthly budget from averages alone.

 The horror stories